HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_16/Checkpoints_Ch_16.md

 Button btLeft = new Button("Left", new ImageView("left.gif"));
 ```
 The class Button is a subclass of Labeled so Button can invoke all the methods in Labeled.

+## 16.6 ##
+The `getPane()` method and the member `Text` in Listing 16.2 are declared as protected because they are intended to be used in subclasses later on in the book.